listminut/use_cases/README.md

 ## Usage

-To fully understand `UseCases`, make sure to read [dry-transaction](https://dry-rb.org/gems/dry-transaction/0.13/)'s documentation first.
+To get a good basis to get started on `UseCases`, make sure to read [dry-transaction](https://dry-rb.org/gems/dry-transaction/0.13/)'s documentation first.

 ### Validations